 The answer to the first two questions is just one syllable: either yes or no. Be still and find your honest yes or no as it arises to meet the question.
-If your answer shows up as a yes, move to question 2.
-If it’s no, then experience that no for a moment and then move to question 3.
+If your answer shows up as a yes, move to question two.
+If it’s no, then experience that no for a moment and then move to question three.

 Close your eyes and witness the feelings, body sensations, and behaviors that arise when you believe that thought.
 Notice and report the answers to any of the following:

 Closing your eyes, return to the situation.
 Take a moment to reflect, observe, and experience the situation again, this time without the thought.
 Who or what you would be without the thought?
 How would you see or feel about the other person?
 Drop all of your judgments.
 Notice what is revealed.

 Turn the thought around.
 Is the opposite as true as or truer than the original thought?

 To do the turnarounds, find opposites of the original statement on your Worksheet.
 Often a statement can be turned around to the self, to the other, and to the opposite.
 Not every statement has as many as three turnarounds.
 Some may have just one or two, and others may have more than three.
 Some turnarounds may not make any sense to you.
 Don’t force these.